 Minc Law Can Help Stop Sextortion & Explore Legal Options

 At Minc Law, we have extensive experience in dealing with these illegal schemes.
 We have helped hundreds of sextortion victims stop the harassment that they are facing and prevent the release of embarassing and sensitive media—and we know how to deal with the ramifications when sextortionists do choose to follow through on their threats.

 We are also well-versed in working with law enforcement and local police forces in the areas where most sextortionists live.
-Whether we are dealing with the Philippine National Police, the DGSN in Morocco, or the PLCC in Ivory Coast, we are prepared to go to these jurisdictions to assist in the investigation into these sextortionists.
+Whether we are dealing with the Philippine National Police for Philippines sextortion victims, the DGSN in Morocco, or the PLCC in Ivory Coast, we are prepared to go to these jurisdictions to assist in the investigation into these sextortionists.

 ★★★★★ “If you find yourself in an unfortunate sexploitation situation, I highly recommend Minc Laws services.
 Andrew worked my case and did an excellent job.
 As soon as he took my case he made me feel at ease and laid out the plan of action.
 There is no better feeling than knowing someone has your back when something like this occurs.”
 CJ, Jan 21, 2021

 If you are a victim of a sextortion scam or need to remove sensitive images or videos from the internet, contact the experienced attorneys of Minc Law today.
 Schedule your free, initial no-obligation consultation by calling us at (216) 373-7706 or by filling out our contact form online.